 In some instances of civil tax fraud, the IRS may go back as many years as they would like to enforce the laws against you.

-Unlike other IRS Statutes of Limitations which typically expire after three years (example: failure to file and informational return) or possibly six years (example: willful failure to pay tax) there is no statute of limitations for Tax Fraud.
-As with all tax matters, there are exceptions, exclusions and limitations to be cognizant of.
+Unlike other IRS Statutes of Limitations which typically expire after three years (example: failure to file an informational return) or possibly six years (example: willful failure to pay tax), there is no statute of limitations for Civil Tax Fraud.
+As with all tax matters, there are exceptions, exclusions, and limitations to be aware of.

-I thought the IRS has 10 Years to Audit After Me?
+I thought the IRS has 10 Years to Audit Me?

 The 10-year rule refers to enforcement/collection of tax debt.
 And, it should be noted that in actuality, the IRS may be able to reduce the debt to a judgment, which is then renewable every 10 years (in most jurisdictions) — so you may be on the hook for longer than you may have thought.